Drawing Tablets

 Rating: 2 out of 5.

-PROS: Most-inexpensive Wacom tablet, Chromebook Certified, Works with Android
+PROS: Most-inexpensive Wacom tablet, Pen supports Tilt, Chromebook Certified, Works with Android

-CONS: No premium pen features, no shortcut keys
+CONS: Not a premium pen, no shortcut keys

 BUY IT ON WACOM.COM